RaspberryPiFoundation/scratch-curriculum/en-GB/boat-race/index.md

 ## Activity Checklist { .check }

 + Add a new variable called `time` {.blockdata} to your stage.
 You can also change the display of your new variable.
-If you need help, have a look at the 'Balloons' project.
+If you need help, have a look at the 'Ghostbusters' project.

 	![screenshot](images/boat-variable.png)